-Memorial's School of Pharmacy provides cutting-edge theory in an up-close and personal environment.
-The School of Pharmacy provides graduate students with the opportunity to conduct original research related to the discovery, delivery, disposition, action, toxicity, cell biology, and utilization of drugs.
-There are several research laboratories, including separate rooms for organic synthesis, natural products chemistry, and cell culture, in addition to advance formulation and pharmacology labs.
+Memorial's School of Pharmacy provides cutting-edge research in an up-close and personal environment.
+The School of Pharmacy provides graduate students with the opportunity to conduct original research related to Drug Discovery and Delivery, Health Outcomes, and the Scholarship of Teaching and Learning.
+There are several research laboratories, including separate rooms for organic synthesis/natural products chemistry, a cell culture facility, pharmacology labs and state of the art computer networks.
 All offices and research laboratories in the Health Sciences Centre are connected as a part of the MUNet, a high-speed network linking the campus with the world.

 Important Note: The information provided on this website is subject to change.
 The University Calendar is the final authority on university fees and regulations.

 MSc (Pharm): 2 years

 February 28 for Fall admission